Free Kitchen Hacks eBook

 Instructions

-• Melt your chocolate chips over a double boiler and then set aside to cool.
+• Melt your chocolate chips over a double boiler or in the microwave on high in 30-second intervals, stirring in between and then set aside to cool.

 • Use a hand mixer to whip your heavy cream until stiff peaks form.